robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributetopayoutsplitsof.md

             // Trigger any inherited pre-transfer logic.
             _beforeTransferTo(address(_split.allocator), _netPayoutAmount);

-            // If this terminal's token is ETH, send it in msg.value. uint256 _payableValue = token == JBTokens.ETH ? _netPayoutAmount : 0;

             // Create the data to send to the allocator.
             JBSplitAllocationData memory _data = JBSplitAllocationData(